kryptokrona/kryptokrona-docs/docs/Frequently-Asked-Questions.md

 The wallet can't function until it can communicate with the network.
 ```

-A: You need to also open up SimpleWallet and let it sync.
+A: You need to also open up zedwallet and let it sync.
 TurtleCoind is your connection to the network, and needs to be open and synced whenever you want to use your wallet.

 #### Q: I've opened the wallet, and I'm getting lots of messages like "Your TurtleCoind isn't fully synced yet!"..